huaweicloud/terraform-provider-huaweicloud/.github/ISSUE_TEMPLATE.md

 1. `terraform apply`

 ### Important Factoids
 Are there anything atypical about your accounts that we should know?
-For example: Running in EC2 Classic?
-Custom version of OpenStack?
-Tight ACLs?
+For example: Batch processing multiple resources?
+Poor network quality?

 ### References
 Are there any other GitHub issues (open or closed) or Pull Requests that should be linked here?
 For example: